McGill Redbirds ice hockey: History

 In what is believed to be another ice hockey first for McGill, the 1881 team posed for a team photograph and is the earliest existing image of a squad.
-Two years later the for ice hockey tournament was played at the Montreal Winter Carnival.
+Two years later the team met for an ice hockey tournament played at the Montreal Winter Carnival.
 McGill won the world's first ice hockey championship and received the Winter Carnival Cup, which is on display at the McCord Stewart Museum in Montreal.
 McGill would continue to participate in the tournament until the Carnival's discontinuation in 1889.

 1886 saw the first official ice hockey league formed when five teams from Montreal (including McGill) joined to start the Canadian Amateur Hockey Association (CAHA).
-By the mid-1890s, ice hockey was beginning to spread south of the border and a barnstorming troupe of American college students from various universities took a trip through Canada the first international ice hockey game took place on February 23, 1894 and saw McGill defeat the American squad 14–1.
+By the mid-1890s, ice hockey was beginning to spread south of the border and a barnstorming troupe of American college students from various universities took a trip through Canada.
+The first international ice hockey game took place on February 23, 1894 and saw McGill defeat the American squad 14–1.